-At the IMSMP, the primary physical therapy services include an initial examination to determine current impairments which affect one's ability to function independently.
-Whereas each person has different functional needs and desires, physical therapy treatments are prescribed to most effectively and safely maximize one's function.
-One-on-one, individualized, physical therapy treatments including therapeutic exercises (strengthening and stretching), balance training, gait training, posture re-education and other individualized neuromuscular re-education procedures are provided.
-Neuromuscular re-education, the cornerstone to quality neurologic physical therapy, is an intervention in which a physical therapist or occupational therapist will train a person to move efficiently using available muscles in the most optimal sequence.
+At the IMSMP, the primary rehabilitation services include an initial examination to determine current impairments which affect one's ability to function independently.
+Whereas each person has different functional needs and desires, treatments are prescribed to most effectively and safely maximize one's function.
+One-on-one, individualized treatment sessions including therapeutic exercises (strengthening and stretching), balance training, gait training, posture re-education, and other individualized neuromuscular re-education procedures are provided.
+Neuromuscular re-education, the cornerstone to quality neurologic rehabilitation, is an intervention in which a physical therapist or occupational therapist will train a person to move efficiently using available muscles in the most optimal sequence.
 As part of neuromuscular re-education, fall prevention strategies and fall recovery techniques are incorporated when necessary or upon request from the patient or the family.
-Stander exercises for patients who are non-ambulatory is a unique therapy service offered which can help to increase mobility, decrease pain, decrease spasticity, and help manage swelling.
+Standing exercises for patients who are non-ambulatory is a unique therapy service offered which can help to increase mobility, decrease pain, decrease spasticity, and help manage swelling.

-Patients who can benefit from the use of a wheelchair are encouraged to be evaluated by an IMSMP physical therapist.
-In addition to a physical therapy evaluation, patients are assessed to determine appropriate options of wheelchairs, posture supports, and cushions that can improve one’s physical health and independence.
+Patients who can benefit from the use of a wheelchair are encouraged to be evaluated by an IMSMP physical or occupational therapist.
+In addition to a clinical evaluation, patients are assessed to determine appropriate options of wheelchairs, posture supports, and cushions that can improve one’s physical health and independence.
 Review of the process for ordering wheeled mobility devices and referrals that are necessary will be included as part of this service.
 Seating screenings are essential for anyone who has any wheeled mobility or is planning on ordering a new wheelchair or scooter in the future.